brylevkirill/notes/Reinforcement Learning.md

   ["Learning Continuous Control Policies by Stochastic Value Gradients"](#heess-wayne-silver-lillicrap-tassa-erez---learning-continuous-control-policies-by-stochastic-value-gradients) by Heess et al.

-  - generalizes DPG to stochastic policies in a number of ways, giving a spectrum from model-based to model-free algorithms
+  - generalizes DPG to stochastic policies in a number of ways, giving spectrum from model-based to model-free algorithms
-  - while SVG(0) is a direct stochastic generalization of DPG, SVG(1) combines an actor, critic and dynamics model f
+  - while SVG(0) is direct stochastic generalization of DPG, SVG(1) combines actor, critic and environment dynamics model f
-  - the actor is trained through a combination of gradients from the critic, model and reward simultaneously
+  - actor is trained through combination of gradients from critic, model and reward simultaneously

   reparametrization trick: E p(y|x)[g(y)]=∫g(f(x,ξ))ρ(ξ)dξ where y=f(x,ξ) and ξ\~ρ(.) a fixed noise distribution